kosli-dev/cli/docs.kosli.com/content/getting_started/part_8_querying.md

 Visit [Reference](/client_reference/) to learn more about how to run each command.

-The same CLI you use to record and connect your changes can be use to search for and browse information in Kosli.
+The same CLI you use to record and connect your changes can be used to search for and browse information in Kosli.

 To make it easier to run Kosli search commands with the CLI you can export the `owner` and `api-token` as environment variables, so you don't have to provide them every time you run commands.
 This approach is valid for [any flag](/introducing_kosli/cli/#environment-variables)